Prickly sida - Sida spinosa L.

 Similar species: The cotyledons and first leaves resemble those of velvetleaf, but lack the soft hairs.

 Fun facts: Prickly sida historically was considered a southern weed, but is becoming more common in Iowa, especially in the southeast part of the state.
-Also called teaweed since leaves similar to those of tea.
+Also called teaweed since its leaves are similar to those of tea.